paul-111/Maze_Game/README.md

 # Maze_Game
-<p>Puzzle game where the player has to navigate a randomly generated maze to reach the exit.<br>
+<p> Puzzle game where the player has to navigate a randomly generated maze to reach the exit.<br> <br>
-This randomly generated maze is achieved by using a recursive backtracking algorithm <br>
+This randomly generated maze is achieved by using a recursive backtracking algorithm <br><br>
-        Language- HTML, CSS, JavaScript, Jquery, SpriteJS.<br>
+        Language- HTML, CSS, JavaScript, Jquery, SpriteJS.<br>  </p>
-        User Interface - Codepen </p>

 # Live website Link